Importance of mass and enthalpy conservation in the modeling of titania nanoparticles flame synthesis: Introduction

-For this, we consider one-dimensional laminar premixed and counterflow flames.
-Such idealized flame configurations are the simplest possible, so that the conservation of enthalpy or mass will be assessed more easily.
-Laminar flames are indeed simpler than turbulent flames, where the nanoparticle kinetics can be strongly affected \cite{park_evolution_2002, kruis_collision_1997}.
-Besides, many turbulent flame models rely on preliminary one-dimensional calculations on idealized cases, so that accurately modeling 1D premixed and counterflow flames is a necessary step before adressing the modeling of more complex turbulent flames.
+For this, we consider one-dimensional laminar premixed and counterflow methane-oxygen-TiCl$_{4}$ flames.
+Such idealized flame configurations are the simplest possible, so that the conservation of enthalpy or mass can be easily assessed.
+Besides, as many turbulent flame models rely on preliminary one-dimensional calculations on idealized cases, accurately modeling one-dimensional (1D) premixed and counterflow flames is a necessary step before adressing the modeling of turbulent flames.

+A classical one-step nucleation kinetics is used to describe titania formation \cite{pratsinis_kinetics_1990}.
+Although very simple in essence, this scheme has been validated against experimental data previously in several publications \cite{xiong_formation_1993,pratsinis_competition_1998,spicer_titania_2002,tsantilis_narrowing_2004,morgan_new_2006,heine_agglomerate_2007,xu_cfd-population_2017}.
+This simple scheme reproduces well the precursor consumption rate and the global titania production rate, so it is well suited for the present study.

 The paper is organized as follows.
-In section \ref{sec:dispphaseeq}, a detailed model is presented and shown to ensure the conservation of both mass and enthalpy.
-In section \ref{sec:applications}, we detail the test cases adopted here, namely titania nanoparticle production from TiCl$_{4}$ in one-dimensional (1D) laminar methane-oxygen flames.
+In section \ref{sec:dispphaseeq}, the conservative and non-conservative formulations are detailed.
+In section \ref{sec:applications}, we present the test cases adopted here, namely titania nanoparticle production from TiCl$_{4}$ in 1D premixed and non-premixed laminar flames.
 In section \ref{sec:1dp} the conservation of enthalpy is studied in premixed flames.
-Finally, in section \ref{sec:1dcf}, the effect of differential diffusion on 1D non-premixed flames is considered in addition to the enthalpy conservation.
+Finally, in section \ref{sec:1dcf}, the effects of enthalpy conservation and differential diffusion on 1D non-premixed flames are considered.